Go back to normal view

 Towards the west end of the Church the turret staircase to the belfry can be seen on the north wall of the tower.

 On entering the Church through the South door the first thing to note is the exceptionally tall arch under the tower.

-In the west end of the nave there are seven 15th century benches with differing pierced and traceried backs.
+In the West end of the nave there are seven 15th century benches with differing pierced and traceried backs.
 The arms have pannelled buttresses and are traceried , and some have figures.
 They were recently tilted for more comfort.
-There are some interesting carvings of animals and strange heads and an old woman with a rosary.
+There are some interesting carvings of animals and strange heads and an old man with a rosary.

 Termed poppy head, these carvings are not named for the poppy flower, but is apparently derived from the French word "poupee," meaning doll or puppet .
 In most cases the poppyhead is not a head or a doll's head, but usually, in the churches of East Anglia, it is in the shape of a fleur-de-Iys or trefoil, consisting of foliage or leaves.

 The upper two and the rather Jacobean looking gentleman on the right show how puppets came about.

 One of our ancient pews has a solid back and below a frieze of open quatrefoils and narrow trefoil panels there are some wonderful carved panels including square foliage but also an eagle and a double headed eagle and a lady hauling a trussed animal towards her cooking pot.
 (The full set is below running from left to right.)

 The font is 14th century and is shallow pedimented with cusped ogee arches under crocketted gables on the bowl.

 The south arcade is 13th century with quatrefoil piers and moulded arches.
 The capitals are rounded with low bases.
 The chancel arch is the same date.